Many people eat out a lot on vacation and during the Holidays and my family is no exception.

-My experience at The Olive Garden got me to thinking about the silent and very serious GMO problem that pervades supposedly healthier, gluten free items.
+My experience at The Olive Garden got me to thinking about the silent and very serious GMO problem that exists with supposedly healthier gluten free products.

-Glutino, one of the biggest gluten free brands, is prominent on both supermarket and healthfood store shelves.
+Glutino, one of the biggest gluten-free brands, is prominent in both supermarket and health food stores.
 I checked the ingredients of 10 of their products and every single one contained GMO corn, GMO soy, GMO sugar and/or GMO canola.

 I realize that Glutino has gone on record supporting the Non-GMO Verified Project Seal, but as of this writing, many of their products are still loaded wtih GMOs and dangerous to consume.

-If you have issues with gluten and have decided to go gluten free, make sure you continue to read labels and ask about ingredients at restaurants!
-Even if a product proclaims itself “gluten free”, it is not necessarily any better and may be far worse for your health.
+If you have issues with gluten and have decided to go gluten-free even going so far as to make gluten-free flour at home, make sure you continue to read labels and ask about ingredients at restaurants!
+Even if a product proclaims itself “gluten-free”, it is not necessarily any better and might be far worse for your health.